-Our church has a number of trained First Aiders and there is a list showing who they are on the noticeboard's at Beacon International Centre, Sandon Road Baptist Church and Beacon Church House.
-All church groups will ensure that they have sufficient trained first aiders on their regular team so that there is always a first aider present at events and activities.
+Our church has a number of trained First Aiders and there is a list showing who they are on the noticeboard at Beacon Church (Sandon Road Baptist Church) and Beacon Church House.
+All church groups will ensure that they have sufficiently trained first aiders on their regular team so that there is always a first aider present at events and activities.